chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-special-010-paul-schindler-on-jeopardy.md

 ## Notes from the Random Access File

 + *Jeopardy!* wasn't the end of Schindler's game show career.
-He later won $3,000 on an episode of *Scrabble*, a television version of the popular board game that aired in the 1990s.
+He later won $3,000 on [*Scrabble*](https://en.wikipedia.org/wiki/Scrabble_(game_show)), a television version of the popular board game that aired in the 1990s.
 Schindler also competed on the Comedy Central game show *Win Ben Stein's Money*, where he said he took home a Sony Walkman after being eliminated in the second round.
 + Dave Traini ended up winning the maximum of five games allowed under the original *Jeopardy!* format.
 He'd earn a total of $54,502 for the week and later competed in the 1987 *Jeopardy!
 Tournament of Champions*, the 1990 *Super Jeopardy!* competition, and the 2005 *Jeopardy!
 Ultimate Tournament of Champions*, winning an additional $66,000 altogether.
++ Special thanks to podcaster and tech journalist [Glenn Fleishman](https://glennf.com/), himself a two-time *Jeopardy!* champion, who mentioned the *J!
+Archive* during an episode of [*The Incomparable*](https://www.theincomparable.com/theincomparable/112/) podcast, which is how I learned about this amazing website.
-+ My favorite clue of the game was the $200 answer for Actors & Roles: "This macadamia nut rancher said, 'I don't know where I stop & Gomer begins.'"
++ My favorite clue of Schindler's *Jeopardy!* game was the $200 answer for Actors & Roles: "This macadamia nut rancher said, 'I don't know where I stop & Gomer begins.'"
 Traini correctly replied, "Who is Jim Nabors?"
 Alex Trebek then helpfully added that Nabors' macadamia ranch was located in Hawaii.
 Who knew that you could ranch nuts?